trinker/qdap/vignettes/qdap_vignette.md

 ```

-<a href="http://trinker.github.io/qdap_dev/question_type.html" target="_blank"><code>question_type</code></a> also has a plot method that plots a heatmap of the output.
-This allows for rapid visualizations of patterns and anables fast spotting of extreme values.
+<a href="http://trinker.github.io/qdap_dev/question_type.html" target="_blank"><code>question_type</code></a> also has a plot method that plots a heat map of the output.
+This allows for rapid visualizations of patterns and enables fast spotting of extreme values.

 <font size="5" color="orange">&diams;</font> **<a href="http://trinker.github.io/qdap_dev/question_type.html" target="_blank"><code>question_type</code></a> - Plotting Method**<font size="5" color="orange">&diams;</font>